Umer-c/ML-Data-Preprocessing/README.md

 🚗 The dataset represents cars, their specificities, and whether they are cheap or expensive

 Part of the Plan:
-Duplicates
+- Finding Duplicates
-Missing data
+- Imputing Missing data
-Outliers
+- Checking for Outliers
-Scaling
+- Data Scaling
-Encoding
+- Feature Encoding
-Feature creation
+- Feature creation
-Feature selection
+- Feature selection
+- Cross validation

 ![Screenshot](poc.png)